YuvalBubnovsky/Simple-UFS/README.md

 # Simple-UFS
-    our 7'th (and last) exercise for the 'operating systems course' in Ariel university.
+    our 7'th exercise for the 'operating systems course' in Ariel university.